SEED-platform/seed/docs/source/data_model.rst

 BuildingSnapshots also have linkage to other BuildingSnapshots in order to keep track of their *parents* and *children*.
-This is represented in the database as a many-to-many relation from BuildingSnapshot to BuildingSnapshot.
+This is represented in the Django model as a many-to-many relation from BuildingSnapshot to BuildingSnapshot.
+It is represented in the Postres database as an additional seed_buildingsnapshot_children table.

 In our case here, BS0 and BS1 would both have *children* BS2, and BS2 would have *parents* BS0 and BS1.